PennyLaneAI/qml/datasets_qspin.rst

     :width: 45%
     :target: javascript:void(0);

-These datasets provide access to data for the following spin systems, with up to 16 particles:
+These datasets provide access to the following spin systems, with up to 16 particles:

 * | **Transverse-field Ising model**
   | Parameterized by energy prefactor :math:`J`, and external field :math:`h`.